CityofSantaMonica/WaterUsage/README.md

 # Water Usage

-Water usage information for the City of Santa Monica.
+Water usage information from the City of Santa Monica.

 The data produced by this service is open and published at:
 https://data.smgov.net/Public-Services/Water-Usage/4nnq-5vzx